dsifford/academic-bloggers-toolkit/README.md

 #####Anchor links to and from in-text citations
 ![Anchor Links](http://giant.gfycat.com/GrizzledBabyishIntermediateegret.gif)
+- Smooth scrolling using jQuery
+- Fix: Corrected issue where admin bar would block the target link.

 #####Append up to 3 formatted Peer Reviews to blog posts via a Frontend UI integrated on the post edit screen
 ![PeerReview](http://i.giphy.com/3oEduUHk7UBWhh5Pa0.gif)